Melungeon: Modern

 Anthropologist E. Raymond Evans wrote in 1979 regarding Melungeons: "In Graysville, the Melungeons strongly deny their Black heritage and explain their genetic differences by claiming to have had Cherokee grandmothers.
 Many of the local Whites also claim Cherokee ancestry and appear to accept the Melungeon claim. ..."

 Jack D. Forbes speculated that the Melungeons may have been Saponi/Powhatan descendants, although he acknowledges an account from circa 1890 described them as being "free colored" and mulatto people.

 In 1999, historian C. S. Everett hypothesized that John Collins (recorded as a Saponi Indian who was expelled from Orange County, Virginia about January 1743), might be the same man as the Melungeon ancestor John Collins, who was classified as a "mulatto" in 1755 North Carolina records.
 However, Everett revised that theory after he discovered evidence that these were two different men named John Collins.
 Only descendants of the latter man, who was identified as mulatto in the 1755 record in North Carolina, have any proven connection to the Melungeon families of eastern Tennessee.

+Identity

+Due to the binary nature of race in the United States, free people of color could be described as white, black, or mulatto regardless of their exact genetic makeup.
+This resulted in families being split along racial lines; those of more European appearance and ancestry assimilated into the wider white population, while those with predominately African features and ancestry assimilated into the black population.
+Historically, some Melungeons passed as white, while others did not.
+In the modern era, some Melungeons identify as white, while others identify as Black or neither.